 Federation V1, the current Kubernetes federation API which reuses the Kubernetes API resources ‘as is’, is currently considered alpha for many of its features.
 There is no clear path to evolve the API to GA; however, there is a

 Federation V2 effort in progress to implement a dedicated federation API apart from the Kubernetes API.
 The details are available at sig-multicluster community page.

-This guide explains why and how to manage multiple Kubernetes clusters using
+This page explains why and how to manage multiple Kubernetes clusters using federation.

 Some other use cases that federation enables are:

 Federation is not helpful unless you have multiple clusters.
 Some of the reasons why you might want multiple clusters are: